rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

 -------

 This example is going to use a regression problem from the Boston house prices dataset.
-We are going to use an K-Fold with 5 splits taking as evaluation metric the r-squared.
+We are going to use an K-Fold with 5 splits taking as evaluation the r-squared metric.

-At the end, we are going to print the top 4 best solutions and the r-squared on the test set for the best set of hyperparameters.
+At the end, we are going to print the top 4 solutions and the r-squared on the test set for the best set of hyperparameters.